 The performance measurement parameters includes access agnostic parameters and access specific parameters (optional).
 The access agnostic parameters includes the RTT, jitter, and packet loss ratio parameters, which could be used to justify the path performance of 3GPP access and Non 3GPP access respectively.
 The access specific parameters includes the parameters which could be used to verify the load or signal strength of each access, e.g. the RSRP/RSRQ for 3GPP access, and the available bandwidth for Non 3GPP access (e.g. WLAN AP).
 Besides, the performance measurement policies, e.g. access type for measurement, measurement period, report threshold and/or report period, are also included in the performance measurement parameters.

-Editor's note: How the jitter, packet loss ratio and load for each link can be evaluated are FFS.